Bijenkorf X Represented By

 / AUGUST

-For August, artist and project co-initiator Isa Roelink has moved her studio to our window on Dam Square, and will be working on a tapestry inspired by the legend of De Bijenkorf in Amsterdam.
+For August, artist and project co-initiator Isa Roelink moved her studio to the shopwindow on Dam Square while working on a tapestry inspired by the legend of De Bijenkorf in Amsterdam.

-In September, we will be showing a uniquely designed fashion piece by Yamuna Forzani followed by custom-designed ceramic furniture pieces and prints by Layla Gijsen.
-Each of these works reflects the spirit and history of De Bijenkorf within the history of Amsterdam.
+In September and October we are showing a uniquely designed fashion piece by Yamuna Forzani and custom-designed ceramic furniture pieces and prints by Layla Gijsen.
+Each of these works reflect the spirit and history of De Bijenkorf within the history of Amsterdam.

 Through this celebration of art and imagination, De Bijenkorf honors both its own